The Strong Gravitational Lens Finding Challenge: Results

 Figures~\ref{fig:flux_contrast_space} and \ref{fig:flux_contrast_ground} investigate how the flux contrast between the foreground objects and the lensed source affects the classifiers.
-Interestingly some method's TPRs go up with this quantity and some go down.
-We have not yet found any clear explanation for this variety of behaviors.
+Interestingly some methods' TPRs go up with this quantity and some go down.
+We have not yet found any clear explanation for this variety of behaviours.

-The two human inspector, NJ and AT, got significantly different scores on the ground based test set with individual AUROCs of 0.88 and 0.902 and TPR$_{10}$s of 0.01 and 0.06 respectively.
+The two human inspectors, NJ and AT, got significantly different scores on the ground based test set with individual AUROCs of 0.88 and 0.902 and TPR$_{10}$s of 0.01 and 0.06 respectively.
 They did not inspect the same images however so differences cannot be considered conclusive, but it does suggest that different inspectors will have different detection efficiencies and biases.